-If you edit files on a website, you should use sFTP or FTP.
+If you edit files on a website, use sFTP or FTP.
 Hackers are more intelligent to hack a website through the network.
 Let me clear about this.

 sFTP and FTP both protocols are used for transferring data that are the same and more secure.
 File transfer protocols data works between two remote connections in plain text only.

-So the result of anyone who has a better idea about networking can read the entire data including password information.
+So result of anyone who has a better idea about networking can read the entire data, including password information.

 (13) Use SSL of Your WordPress Site

 What is SSL?
 SSL means ‘Secure Sockets Layer’.
 While browsing a website if you see a padlock icon (it would be green or black) before the left side of the https or www sign that is SSL.

 SSL creates an encrypted connection between your web server and your visitors’ web browser.